RubixML/ML/README.md

 ```

-### Residual Analysis
+### Residual Breakdown
-Residual Analysis is a type of Report that measures the differences between the predicted and actual values of a regression problem.
+Residual Breakdown is a Report that measures the differences between the predicted and actual values of a regression problem in detail.
+The statistics provided in the report cover the first (*mean*), second (*variance*), and third order (*skewness*) moments of the residuals produced by a testing set.

 ##### Regression